-There is a nonsingular family $X_t$ of curves of genus $h > 0$ over $\mathbb C$ such that $X_t \cong X$ for $t \neq 0$ and $X_0$ is an irreducible curve of geometric genus $h - 1$ with a node.
-The degeneration formula relates the GWpfs of $X$ to the GWpfs of the normalization $\tilde X_0$ of $X_0$ relative to the two preimages of the marked point.
-Then the even classes of $X$ can be naturally lifted to $\tilde X_0$.
-This generalizes to the situation of $X$ relative to marked points $q_1, \dotsc, q_m$.
+There is a nonsingular family $X_t$ of curves of genus $h > 0$ over $\CC$ such that $X_t \cong X$ for $t \neq 0$ and $X_0$ is an irreducible curve of geometric genus $h - 1$ with a node.
+The degeneration formula relates the GW-classes of $X$ to the GW-classes of the normalization $\tilde X_0$ of $X_0$ relative to the two preimages of the marked point.
+It is important to note that the even classes of $X$ can be lifted to $\tilde X_0$.
+All of this discussion generalizes to the situation of $X$ relative to marked points $q_1, \dotsc, q_m$.

 Let